Salve-se Quem Puder: Production

 Daniel Ortiz began writing the synopsis for the telenovela in November 2017.
 The synopsis was approved in April 2018 and joined the queue of 7pm telenovelas, to premiere in early 2020.
 In September 2018, Daniel had already delivered 6 full episodes and revealed the first details about the story.
 The telenovela was originally titled Adrenalina but was later changed to Salve-se Quem Puder.
 Filming began in Cancún on 25 October 2019.
 On 16 March 2020, it was announced that filming of the telenovela was suspended due to the COVID-19 pandemic, because of this, the telenovela's broadcast will be interrupted after 28 March 2020.
 Reruns of previous telenovelas currently occupy its timeslot.
 Filming resumed on 10 August 2020, under strict criteria, to comply with safety guidelines.
 Scripts were rewritten so that only two actors participate in each filmed scene.
 The new episodes began airing on 17 May 2021.

 Soundtrack

-Volume 1

 Salve-se Quem Puder Vol. 1 is the first soundtrack of the telenovela, released on 3 April 2020 by Som Livre.